-Learn Jiu-Jitsu as it was intended to be.
-A super power.
+Who else wants to learn Jiu-Jitsu as it was intended to be, as a super power?

 My goal and intention for my 2016 Sub & Surf 2016 training camp was to instill in the participants the idea that Jiu-Jitsu was created as a martial art for fighting, an art that when practiced with the right intention, philosophy, and concepts can allow smaller individuals to overcome larger individuals.

 → I chose to focus the first 2 days on the stand up techniques of Jiu-Jitsu because almost all confrontations will start from the feet and of course our knowledge of Jiu-Jitsu has to start from there.
 For safety many schools always start from the knees and this has left a gaping hole in many people’s Jiu-Jitsu skills.
 I agree with safety but training Jiu-Jitsu as a Martial Arts means being safe in any confrontation, including from your feet.
 This is a lost aspect that used to be a major part of Gracie Jiu-Jitsu.